-How technology impacted the tax function?
+How has technology impacted the tax landscape?

-The world has witnessed a complete transformation in the last decade or so.
+The world has witnessed a complete transformation in the last decade.
 Digitalization & technological advancements have been instrumental in this transformation.
 Businesses and industries have evolved rapidly over the last few years again due to technological advancements.
 What coincides with such rapid development are opportunities as well as threats for tax functions around the world to keep up with the pace of globalization and to increase transparency in transactions.

 Governments around the world are leveraging technology to build robust tax systems to increase efficiency, mitigate / reduce tax evasions, increase transparency, widen the tax base etc. Taking cue from this, the Ministry of Affairs has also risen to the opportunity to digitalize the tax systems in India.

 Tax Technology and India

 The first step towards technological advancement was initiated way back in 2003 when India outsourced the allotment of PAN to UTI.
 The idea was to outsource certain non – core activities in order to accelerate digitalization even though the department was low on in house capacity.
 Thereafter, the department facilitated E-filing of tax returns and E-processing of these returns by the Central Processing Centre (CPC).
 The introduction of the E-filing system helped eliminate the cumbersome and time consuming physical filing of tax returns.
 The refund procedure was also automated and taxpayers were pleasantly surprised to find refunds credited to their bank accounts earlier than usual.